-If you redeem units outside of a registered plan (including switches between Funds) the Fund may distribute capital gains to you as partial payment of the redemption price.
-The taxable portion of the capital gains o allocated must be included in your income (as taxable capital gains) and may be deductible by the Fund in computing its income, subject to subsection 132(5.3) of the Tax Act.
+If you redeem units outside of a registered plan (including switches between Mackenzie Funds) the Fund may distribute capital gains to you as partial payment of the redemption price.
+The taxable portion of the capital gain so allocated must be included in your income (as taxable capital gains) and may be deductible by the Fund in computing its income, subject to subsection 132(5.3) of the Tax Act.
 Subsection 132(5.3) of the Tax Act only permits a trust that is a "mutual fund trust" for purposes of the Tax Act a deduction in respect of a capital gain of the "mutual fund trust" designated to a unitholder on a redemption of units where the unitholder's proceeds of disposition are reduced by the designation, up to the amount of the unitholder's accrued gain on those units.
 Unitholders who redeem units are advised to consult with their own tax advisers.

 You will realize a capital gain (capital loss) if any of your units in a Fund are redeemed.
 Generally, your capital gain (capital loss) will be the amount by which the NAV of the redeemed units is greater (less) than the ACB of those units.
 You may deduct redemption charges and other expenses of redemption when calculating your capital gain (capital loss).
-Generally, one-half of your capital gain is included in your income for tax purposes as a taxable capital gain and one-half of your capital loss can be deducted against your taxable capital gains, subject to the provisions of the Tax Act.